 Emergency Medicine Fellowship

-The mission of our fellowship is to impact pediatric emergency care by education a diverse group of tomorrow's best PEM academic clinicians and leaders.
+The mission of our fellowship is to advance pediatric emergency care by developing a diverse group of tomorrow's best PEM academic clinicians and leaders.
 We have robust training experiences and resources to support your growth as a clinician, educator, and researcher/scholar.
 Los Angeles has wonderful weather, outdoor and indoor recreation and culture, entertainment and food.
 We look forward to meeting you!

 Learn More About the Training Program